Ian19/Arminia/README.md

 - The Genesis Pattern

 The following peer reviewed scientiffic papers are complete in the CAS:
-- The Schwarzschild Proton Paper by Nassim Harramein is complete and can be stepped through the CAS
+- The Schwarzschild Proton Paper by Nassim Harramein

 The following features are either not functioning or incomplete:
 - persistent achievements